-He suggested the review of the project with the idea of community based economy being explored in order to fit the circumstances better as well as providing more room for participatory and meaningful decisions and development.
+He suggested the review of the project with the idea of a community-based economy be explored in order to fit the circumstances better as well as provide more room for participatory and meaningful decisions and development.

 Supaporn Malailoy, ENLAW’s manager, said the Chana model city is special in the way that it has reflected some flaws in the state’s authority in pushing ahead this kind of a development project against environmental regulations.

-Unlike other development projects, which are commonly proposed by other development related agencies and therefore abide to common environmental laws, the Chana model city project is bypassing the laws through the SBPAC’s authority, and particularly, having misstepped such the precautionary measures as the environmental impact assessment and overridden the city planning seen as the people’s constitution and safeguard.
+Unlike other development projects, which are commonly proposed by other development-related agencies and therefore abide by common environmental laws, the Chana model city project is bypassing the laws through the SBPAC’s authority, and particularly, it has misstepped such the precautionary measures as the environmental impact assessment and overridden the city planning seen as the people’s constitution and safeguard.

 “It’s reflected the new mindset and policy of a large-scale development project by the state in recent years, which has opted to utilize special laws and authority to bypass environmental regulations.
 The development of the Eastern Economic Zone is among the first cases in point, under which a new law was promulgated along with a new authorized body to push the project forward.

 “Chana’s case is worse as it is being pushed ahead by the SBPAC, which has enforcing authority for security.
-This is dangerous because it closes the doors for people to participate in the first place,” said Ms. Supaporn.
+This is dangerous because it closes the doors against people’s participation in the first place,” said Ms. Supaporn.

-All these, Ms. Supaporn pointed, have reflected “the culture of dictating use of power” over a decision making by the ruling government, which she viewed as being a successor of the military government.
+All these, Ms. Supaporn pointed, have reflected “the culture of dictating of power” over decision-making by the ruling government, which she viewed as being a successor of the military government.

 The Constitution, she added, has presently no sufficient legal mechanisms to deal with the rise of this kind of use of power as it has not addressed the Strategic Environmental Assessment (SEA), which would provide a wider room for public participation and consideration of development paths that fit the areas and ways of life of the people in the first place.

-“That’s the reason why we are pushing for the Constitution amendment as well as we view that it gives too much power to the state, which is still much centralized in policy making.
+“That’s the reason why we are pushing for the constitutional amendment as well as we view that it gives too much power to the state, which is still much centralized in policymaking.

 “The development policy this way is dangerous as it would only widen our inequality gap.
 You decide and you make an order, while in fact you should listen to people the most.

 “The government needs to adjust its mindset about security.
-Development is not about GDP to help secure people’s livelihoods, but their self-reliance and the rich in resources.
+Development is not about GDP to help secure people’s livelihoods, but their self-reliance and the richness of resources.
 With these, their livelihoods would be sustainable and secured, the approach that the government should help strengthen, not weaken it,” said Ms. Supaporn.

 City planning review: the next step

-Despite environmental advocates’ cautions, the government and the SBPAC have instead pushed ahead the development of the project.
-In mid August, the Cabinet resolved to assign the City Planning Department and the Songkhla province to review the province’s city planning on the part of the three Tambons designated for the new model city.
+Despite environmental advocates’ cautions, the government and the SBPAC have instead pushed ahead of the development of the project.
+In mid-August, the Cabinet resolved to assign the City Planning Department and the Songkhla province to review the province’s city planning on the part of the three Tambons designated for the new model city.